MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 When you open the icon or cursor resource in the [Image Editor](../windows/image-editor-for-icons.md), the image most closely matching the current display device is opened by default.

+> [!NOTE]
+> If your project doesn't already contain an .rc file, see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

 The **New &lt;Device&gt; Image Type** dialog box enables you to create a new device image of a specified type.
 To open the **New \<Device> Image** dialog box, go to menu **Image** > **New Image Type**.
 The following properties included are **Target Image Type** and **Custom**.

 The **Target Image Type** property lists the available image types where you select the image type you want to open: